Table of Contents

 alt text

-Complete application example
+Complete the application sample

 1. Add content that supports device operation to the scene.